owlsecco/techwit2/exampleSite/content/blog/building-the-techwit-ke-magazine.md

 ### Content Management System: Forestry CMS

 From a beautiful and simple interface to snippets that can be paired with hugo shortcodes.
-This is really the best git based headless cms for Hugo.
+This really is the best git based headless cms for Hugo.

+We choose these platforms for their user friendly, reliability and quality.

+As you know TechWit Ke is a brand under the SAOA Media Group.

+We have a commitment to delivering quality tech, cybersecurity and development content.

+Next time we'll talk about the other services we use.

+Till then, have a great day!